VisualDataWeb/WebVOWL/README.md

 WebVOWL [![Build Status](https://travis-ci.org/VisualDataWeb/WebVOWL.svg?branch=master)](https://travis-ci.org/VisualDataWeb/WebVOWL)
 =======

+> [!CAUTION]
+> The URL https://visualdataweb.org/ is not owned bei VisualDataWeb anymore!
+Not related to WebVOWL anymore.

 This repository was ported from an internal SVN repository to Github after the release of WebVOWL 0.4.0.
 Due to cleanups with `git filter-branch`, the commit history might show some strange effects.

 Run Using Docker